machal/cssmine-content/css3-animations.md

 -   `none` — the default value.

--   `backwards` — this value will apply the values defined in the keyframe 0% even if the element has different property settings.
+-   `backwards` — this value will apply values defined in the keyframe 0% even if the element has different property settings.

--   `forwards` — after an iteration of an animation ends, an object will remain in the same state as in keyframe 100% and will not go back.
+-   `forwards` — after the iteration of an animation ends, the object will remain in the same state as in keyframe 100% and will not go back.

--   `both` — will apply both `forwards` and `backwards`.
+-   `both` — this will apply both `forwards` and `backwards`.

 ### `animation-play-state`